Habtamu210/leaderboard/README.md

 # 📖 To-Do List <a name="about-project"></a>

-**To-Do List** is a simple TODO list application created using webpack
+**To-Do List** is a simple Leader board list application created using webpack

 ## 🛠 Built With <a name="built-with"></a>